 - Describe an existing unit of an educational organization in terms of its organizational behavior.

 - Evaluate an existing unit of an educational organization’s behavior using multiple organizational metaphors.

 - Diagnose the roots of an organizational problem and develop a workable action plan.

 - Assess all theories, methods, and assumptions through the lens of Scripture.

 Textbook readings and lecture presentations

 Course Requirements Checklist

-Discussion boards are collaborative learning experiences.
-Therefore, the candidate is required to provide a thread in response to the provided prompt for each forum.
+Discussions are collaborative learning experiences.
+Therefore, the candidate is required to provide a thread in response to the provided prompt for each discussion.
 Each thread must be a minimum of 250 words and a maximum of 300 words and demonstrate course-related knowledge.
 In addition to the thread, the candidate is required to reply to 3 other classmates’ threads.
-Each reply must be 125–150 words in length.
+Each reply must be 125–150 words.
 (MLO: A, B, E )